 At a minimum, applicants to the graduate program must have taken undergraduate courses in computer science and mathematics so they are prepared to take the program’s required and elective courses.
 Please review the information on our website and the Graduate School of Arts & Sciences admissions page to determine eligibility and prospects for admission.

 It depends.
 In this case, please send an email to the Graduate Program Manager.

 Yes, apply, but applicants must have taken undergraduate computer science courses on programming, data structures, architecture, algorithms, and mathematics beyond calculus.
 If they have not taken these courses, then they must take them at another institution before applying to our graduate program, or consider applying to our post-bac certificate program.
-If applicants are missing a course on, say, algorithms, the Graduate Committee may admit them and require them to take our undergraduate course on algorithms as an additional requirement.
 Our program is not structured in a way that we can admit applicants who have taken only introductory courses in programming and computer science.

 Graduate applications are handled by both the CS Department and the Graduate School of Arts & Sciences.
 After your application has been submitted, its content is evaluated by members of the CS Admissions Committee.
 A recommendation then goes to the Graduate School.
 Next, the Graduate Schools reviews all materials and makes a formal decision, before emailing you a decision letter.

 How long will it take for Georgetown to make a decision about my application?